What is Tempered Glass?

 Open concept office space is the new standard for building office space.
 Tempered glass can be used to separate offices as well as build walls for enclosed offices and conference

-  By Law, Shower Doors MUST be made using tempered glass.
+By Law, Shower Doors MUST be made using safety glass.
 Accidents happen and people can slip and fall, the last thing anybody wants is to fall into a thick piece of glass

-  and get potentially mortal lacerations.
-The tempered glass in showers is MUCH safer and stronger.
+and get injured.
+The safety glass in showers is MUCH safer and stronger.

-  It's recommended to use tempered glass in bathrooms due to the higher risk of slipping.
-Windows that are in showers are highly recommended to be tempered glass.
+It's recommended to use safety glass in bathrooms due to the higher risk of slipping.
+Windows that are in showers are highly recommended to be safety glass.

 Doors and Sidelites

 By law, glass that is in doors and in windows in close proximity to door must be made with safety glass.
 This includes tempered and laminated glass.
 Each has their own benefits,